ramonprata/NET_Core_MVC_REST_API_Demo/README.md

 - **EntityNameContext:** a link between a DBEntity and ModelEntity
 - **EntityNameRespository:** a class to interect with DBEntities via **EntityNameContext**
 - **IEntityNameRespository:** an interface that the repository should implement.
-Decoupling the repository into interface and implementation, makes it easier to apply dependency injection (relying only on the interface) and also maintain the code
+Decoupling the repository into interface and implementation, makes it easier maintaining the code and also to apply dependency injection (relying only on the interface)

 ## Dtos